 Tickets are around €14 for adults, allow about 1.5 hours, and book ahead if you’re visiting on a weekend.

-The honest caveat: if sport genuinely means nothing to you, skip it.
+Fair warning: if sport genuinely means nothing to you, skip it.

 If you want to actually understand Irish culture rather than just tick off the sights, it’s one of the best things to do in Ireland full stop.